Broughton Shopping Park: Cross-border concerns

-During the COVID-19 pandemic, a national lockdown order was issued across the United Kingdom in March 2020, closing the entire centre aside essential shops such as Tesco.
+During the COVID-19 pandemic, a national lockdown order was issued across the United Kingdom in March 2020, closing the entire centre aside from essential shops such as Tesco.
 As the centre resides in Wales, the timing and eventual order for a staged reopening of shops and restaurants were the responsibility of the Welsh Government.
 Orders to reopen in England were given earlier than in Wales, so the park remained closed.
 However, the reverse occurred in November 2020, whereas following a short 2-week "firebreak" lockdown starting in October 2020, Wales started re-opening again on 9 November, merely a few days after England began its second national lockdown.

 Concerns were raised over policing in the park and whether the responsibility would be increasingly pressured onto retail workers, and the centre's location on the border, made it a large concern for the Welsh Government, with North Wales Police and Crime Commissioner Arfon Jones, fearing English shoppers from North West England would increase transmission of COVID-19 in the local area and Flintshire as a whole, with him saying "It’s going to have implications for policing in North Wales because I think people will be tempted to cross the border to pop into Wrexham for a drink or go to retail centres like Broughton Shopping Park".
 The November 2020 situation re-occurred in March 2021, when the Welsh Government announced some non-essential businesses can reopen from 15 March 2021, earlier than England's scheduled date on 12 April, with a message of "stay local" being raised to address cross-border concerns.

 Stores

-The park is home to the following stores, as of January 2022:
+The park is home to the following stores, as of October 2025: